-As a proud Wakka Wakka man, and the Co-Founder and Director of Gilimbaa, David brings a lifetime of culture and connections that lie at the heart of the outcomes delivered by the highly skilled and experienced Gilimbaa team.
+As a proud Wakka Wakka man and the Executive Director of Gilimbaa, David brings a lifetime of culture and connections to Gilimbaa.
 David was influenced by his immediate family and his Elders who encouraged him to use his creative skills as a tool to connect his culture to the wider community.
-With over 15 years as a cultural performer working locally, nationally and internationally David uses creativity as an effective tool of 21st century cultural communication.
-David has built strong community networks that are fundamental to Gilimbaa’s ability to deliver meaningful and culturally appropriate communication strategy, design, artwork, and campaigns.
-David has a unique capability to walk in two worlds, influencing in the boardrooms nationally and internationally, with the same ease as he connects with community.
+With almost 20 years as a cultural performer working locally, nationally, and internationally, David uses creativity as an effective tool of 21st century cultural communication.
+David has a unique capability to walk in two worlds, influencing in the boardrooms nationally and internationally with the same ease as he connects with community.

 David is chairperson of the Indigenous Advisory Group for the Queensland Art Gallery and Gallery of Modern Art, a former board member of the Queensland Museum Network, former chairperson of the Queensland Museum Aboriginal and Torres Strait Islander Consultative Committee, and former RAP Advisory Member for both Microsoft and Woolworths Group.